LedgerHQ/ledger-live/docs/theming.md

 - use `colors.background` for background of the pages
 - use `colors.card` for foreground containers
-- use `colors.white` for high elements that need high background contrast
 - use `colors.lightLive` for live background overlay

 ```javascript